 Price Your Services

-Your prices will likely be higher than those found at brick and mortar businesses because of the additional operating costs for gasoline, maintaining the vehicle, and time spent traveling between appointments.
+Your prices will likely be higher than those found at traditional brick-and-mortar businesses because of the additional operating costs for gasoline, maintaining the vehicle and time spent traveling between appointments.
 This extra convenience charge is usually expected by clients who value the fact that the service comes to their doorstep and saves them time and travel.